ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Installing OCaml

-It's a straightfoward process to install OCaml; however you will need [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) if you're running Linux or macOS.
+It's a straightfoward process to install OCaml.
 [Opam](https://opam.ocaml.org/) is OCaml's package manager, so we'll install it first.
 You will also use Opam when installing third-party OCaml libraries.

 Find the all installation instructions for both Unix-like systems and Windows below.
 If you're new to the CLI, the code blocks (in black) shows the required command (the text after # gives more information on the following commands).
 Type each command after the prompt $, although it's often represented by a %, >, or another symbol as well.
 Ensure you use the exact case and spacing shown, then hit return/enter at the end of every line.